 - Cristina Enea Park

-Spain by Train Itinerary: Barcelona, Valencia and Madrid
+Spain by Train Itinerary: Barcelona, Valencia, and Madrid

 Day 1: Barcelona